 You can find more details of the individual awards below.
 More information on SLIF and details about how to apply for the next round of funding can be found here.

 Amount Awarded: £1500

 Based in Banff Academy, this project increases the profile of Scottish Studies and use of Scots language in the school and wider community.
 It also promotes courses available in the school and encourages pupils to get involved in the all aspects of Scottish heritage.

 Library resources have been developed throughout the project to increase the range of materials on Scotland.
 A series of workshops and talks with pupils has also taken place with collaboration with the Scottish Studies department and local branch libraries.

 Mentoring Programme for S2 Boys and P4/5 Pupils

 Amount Awarded: £3260

-Aimed at increasing engagement with, and enjoyment of, reading amongst boys, this project plans to use sports texts and activities as a focus.
-The project plans to train S2 boys in mentoring techniques, and thereafter allow the boys to work with younger pupils in a primary setting to encourage reading through activities and shared reading experiences.
-Angus Active Schools will lead the sport coaching aspect of the project.
+The Mentoring Programme uses sports text and activities to increase engagement with, and enjoyment of, reading amongst boys.
+As a central part of the project S2 boys have been trained in mentoring techniques, allowing them to work with younger pupils in a primary setting.
+Angus Active Schools lead the sport coaching aspect of the project.